 Typical DASH and HLS Chunk Sizes

-For the following detailed evaluation of segment sizes, we created a dataset which is encoded and multiplexed using different segment sizes, ranging from 2 seconds (i.e., Microsoft Smooth Streaming) to 10 seconds per segment (recommended by Apple HTTP Streaming) with some steps in between and at the lower and higher end, which results in the segments sizes of 1, 2, 4, 6, 10 and 15 seconds, which we took as basis for the following evaluations.
+For the following detailed evaluation of segment sizes, we created a dataset which is encoded and multiplexed using different segment sizes, ranging from 2 seconds (i.e., Microsoft Smooth Streaming) to 10 seconds per segment (recommended by Apple HTTP Streaming) with some steps in between and at the lower and higher end, which results in the sizes of the segments of 1, 2, 4, 6, 10 and 15 seconds, which we took as the basis for the following evaluations.

 Segment Length Decision: Encoding Efficiency and Quality?